 rules officials easy.
 The continuity that arises from playing this major championship on the same venue each year is unprecedented in golf.

 The first player to tee off was Larry Mize, former Masters champion, who at age 52 shot a brilliant 67 on Thursday.
-Mize hails from Georgia and obviously is a popular choice with the Augusta galleries.
+Mize hails from

 He hooked his tee shot left into the trees.
 As a matter of fact, his ball was about an inch from the base of a large pine tree.
 Complicating things, from my perspective, was a sprinkler head located about two club lengths from the ball on his line of drop.